-Additional information relating to the GTAA, including the GTAA's audited Financial Statements and Notes for the years ended December 31, 2020 and December 31, 2019, together with the auditors' report therein and accompanying Management's Discussion and Analysis ("MD&A"), and Interim Financial Statements and Notes and accompanying MD&A, is filed with the Canadian Securities Administrators and may be accessed through SEDAR at www.sedar.com or obtained upon written request to the Vice President, Stakeholder Relations and Communications, Greater Toronto Airports Authority, P.O.
+Additional information relating to the GTAA, including the GTAA's audited Financial Statements and Notes for the years ended December 31, 2021 and December 31, 2020, together with the auditors' report therein and accompanying MD&A, and Interim Financial Statements and Notes and accompanying MD&A, is filed with the Canadian Securities Administrators and may be accessed through their System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com or obtained upon written request to the Vice President, Stakeholder Relations and Communications, Greater Toronto Airports Authority, P.O.
 Box 6031, 3111 Convair Drive, Toronto AMF, Ontario, L5P 1B2.